Lapple/ErrorBoard/README.md

 ## Configuration

-Main configuration file is located in `config/main.js`.
+Main configuration file is `config/main.js`.
 Here are the example contents:

 ```js
 // Please make sure you don't remove